MatthieuSarkis/Ising-QIP/README.md

 The entries of the Gram matrices associated to the kernel under consideration can be computed in parallel using multiple CPUs.

+### Comments about the hardware

+Since I am using a free IBMQ account, I only have access to at most 7 qubits.
+For instance that means that I can at most treat 8 by 8 images, since their quantum embedding requires $2\log_2(8) + 1 = 7$ qubits.
+It also means that I cannot use ancillae qubits.

+To treat bigger images would require to have access to more qubits.
+For instance 64 by 64 images would require $2\log_2(64) + 1 = 13$ qubits.
+In order to reduce the depth of the quantum circuits involved in the quantum kernel estimation, the implementation of the controlled X-gate involving and ancilla qubit is recommended, hence 14 qubits would be necessary.

+One can also of course use a qasm simulator.

 ## Usage